edwardlavender/flapper/README.md

     two-dimensional bathymetry surface to determine the extent to which different parts of an area might have (or have not) been used, or effectively represent occupied depths, over time.
+  - **`dcpf()`.** This function implements the ‘depth-contour particle filtering’ (DCPF) algorithm, an extension of the DC algorithm that incorporates a movement model to reconstruct possible movement paths over a surface from observed depth time series.
   - **`acdc()`.** This function implements the ‘acoustic-centroid depth-contour’ (ACDC) algorithm to examine patterns of space use.
     This is a new approach that integrates the locational information